killerbootz/killerbootz.github.io/process.md

 9. When testing the final script NOPs (\x90) may need to be added for additional padding.
 10. Test offline and not against target before the actual attack target.

+__Exploitation:__

+After gathering substantial amount of information about targets, and finding no other footholds a search for public exploitation is in order.
+This can be done via simple Google search or sites like [Exploit-DB](https://www.exploit-db.com/).
+The exploits found need to be looked at carefully.
+Versioning is very important.
+Bitness is very important for compiling and of course, looking over the code to ensure no addtional side exploitation of the attacking matchine is hidden is important too.

+__Compiling:__

+The following is a few commands used for compiling C:

+gcc inputFile.c -l outputFile